 From athletes to pop stars and Halloween costumes to fashion accessories, decorative contact lenses have caught the eye of many people.
 Not surprisingly, decorative contact lens sales increase significantly at Halloween as many look for that unique detail to enhance a costume.
 Unfortunately, ophthalmologists say they also see a significant increase in eye injuries to accompany increased wear of decorative lenses.

 What types of eye problems can wearing decorative lenses cause?

 According to eyeSmart, one study reported 13,500 emergency room visits per year related to teenagers and children wearing decorative lenses.
 Those injuries include:

 - Painful bacterial infections (keratitis)

 - Cuts & open sores on the iris

 - Permanent vision loss

-In fact, 16 times more costume contact lens wearers experience a serious bacterial infection of the eye than do individuals wearing regular, corrective lenses.
-In addition, 60% of those who do experience bacterial infection from decorative lenses also suffer permanent vision loss.
+In fact, 16 times more costume contact lens wearers experience a severe bacterial infection of the eye than do individuals wearing regular, corrective lenses.
+Also, 60% of those who do experience bacterial infection from decorative lenses also suffer permanent vision loss!

 Why are decorative lenses such a problem?